 Building New Relationships in 2024

-ROOT RIVER VALLEY – From singer/songwriters, to Norwegian jewelry and wooden bowls, to original poetry, essays and book-making – our first year of Celebrating Arts & Artists in the greater Root River Valley area has introduced readers to some two dozen new and emerging artists, recognized professionals, and organizations.
+ROOT RIVER VALLEY – From singer/songwriters to Norwegian jewelry and wooden bowls, to original poetry, essays and book-making – our first year of Celebrating Arts & Artists in the greater Root River Valley area has introduced readers to over two dozen new and emerging artists, recognized professionals, and organizations.

-Their stories – several of which can be sampled below – will be acknowledged November 9 at Root River Current’s “Celebrating the Arts & Artists” reception being held at the Chatfield Center for the Arts.
+Their stories – several of which can be sampled below – were acknowledged November 9 at Root River Current’s “Celebrating the Arts & Artists” reception held at the Chatfield Center for the Arts.

-Our 2024 stories feature a variety of artists, their works, and organizations that bring the arts to life around the region.
-The reception is an opportunity to meet and greet some of the people whose lives and works we have introduced this year.
+These 2024 stories feature a variety of artists, their works, and organizations that bring the arts to life around the region.
+The reception was an opportunity to meet and greet some of the people whose lives and works were introduced this year (see additional photos at the end of this article)

 …………………